 - Educate all team personnel to recognize the mechanisms of Commotio Cordis;

 - Educate all team personnel in the need for IMMEDIATE CPR if Commotio Cordis is suspected.
 The longer the delay in beginning CPR and AED treatment, the greater the likelihood of loss of life;

-- Understand that the current chest protection models, although useful in preventing traumatic injury, will not eliminate the threat of Commotio Cordis*;
+- Understand that the current chest protection models, although useful in preventing traumatic injury, do not completely eliminate the threat of Commotio Cordis;